SERVICES SBWIS PROVIDES

 BIRTHDAY SHOUT-OUT

 We are doing social media birthday announcements for our members with Spina Bifida that includes a photo and brief bio (first name, age, county of residence, hobbies and interests).
-We will email you prior to the birth date to collect this information.
+It is your responsibility to email sbwis@sbwis.org with a photo and brief bio at least 3 days prior to the birth date to allow us time to schedule the social media post.
+This is a fun way to receive birthday wishes from our SB community!

 CLICK TO COMPLETE & SUBMIT FORM